 Yes, the relationship between a company and a customer is a business exchange at its core.
 But that doesn’t mean it can’t be more personal.
 Customers are people first—and treating them that way is a great way to exceed their expectations, leaving them feeling great about their interaction with your company.

-👀 How can you turn your business from good to great?
-Learn from your peers and grab our eBook to dive into five small business success stories.
+👀 How can you turn your customer service from good to great?
+Grab our eBook to dive into five customer service success stories.

 But what does the company get out of it?

 For one thing, you’ll feel great to have helped someone!
 It’s heartwarming, and that’s why people love reading and sharing these remarkable customer service stories.
 But if those warm and fuzzy feelings of charity aren’t doing it for you, there’s also the other thing.

 By going above and beyond what customers are just asking for, you’re taking their customer experience up quite a few notches.
 And whether it’s B2C (business-to-consumer) or B2B (business-to-business) customer service, the better their customer experience is, the more likely they are to share the story with others—both online and through word-of-mouth.
 Every time the story is shared, it’s free marketing for your brand.

 Most of the time, customer service stories (and their cousins, customer success stories) are shared on social media—Facebook, Twitter, Instagram.
 But there are plenty of other places online where people are talking about your brand that you might not come across as easily.
 Places like Reddit, personal blogs, and Quora, for example.
 (Phones are still a common channel for customers, but online customer service is quickly catching up.)